 - A link to your subscription page (which you will have set up using the email service)

-This extra step may cut the number of people on your email list, but you’ll know that each subscriber is clearly interested in what you have to offer.
+This step may cut the number of people on your email list, but you’ll know that each subscriber is genuinely interested in what you have to offer.
 Plus, this is an important way to avoid the dreaded “spam” button!